Skip to main content

 The connector catalog itself has not changed, but it now lives alongside the templates that use it.
 A template page links directly to the connectors it expects, so the path from "this looks useful" to a wired-up, triggerable agent is one continuous flow.
 To go deeper on how connectors compare, read the connector pattern comparison, see why pre-built connectors beat custom integration code, or browse the connector catalog.

 The third category covers what your agents know.
-Knowledge ingest sources sync content into an agent's knowledge base: Notion pages, Confluence spaces, Coda docs, or an entire website.
-Instead of one-off uploads, a source stays connected and keeps the knowledge base current as the underlying content changes.
-Read more about how the knowledge base works.
+Retrieval sources sync content into an agent's retrieval: Notion pages, Confluence spaces, Superhuman Docs (Coda) docs, or an entire website.
+Instead of one-off uploads, a source stays connected and keeps the retrieval current as the underlying content changes.
+Read more about how the retrieval works.

 Browse the Connic Marketplace

-Agent templates, connectors, and knowledge sources in one catalog.
+Agent templates, connectors, and retrieval sources in one catalog.
 Free to install; you only pay for what your agents consume when they run.

 Explore the marketplace